mkirby42/PyISRU/mars_base_draft_1.md

 Mars Synodic Period: 780 days

 ## Fleet Size and Base Buildup Timeline
-Assuming 100 people per crew ship, 100 tons per cargo ship, yearly production rate of 15, 35, and 50 crew, cargo, and tanker ships respectively, a tanker turnaround time of 7 days, a tanker fuel load of 100 tons, and a crew and cargo ship fuel need of 1500 tons and mission lifespans of 10, 10, and 20 missions respectively, the we can see that we will accrew a a fleet size of
+Parameters
+40 people per crew ship
+100 tons per cargo ship
+2 month lead time for crew ship
+1 month lead time for cargo ship and tanker ships
+1 production line for crew ship
+4 production lines for cargo ship
+3 production lines for tanker ship
+7 day tanker turnaround time
+150 tons per tanker mission to LEO
+1600 tons of fuel for a crew or cargo ship mission to Mars Crew and cargo ship lifespan of 20 missions
+Tanker ship lifespan of 50 missions

+6 launch windows or 12.8 years to reach 6240 people and 123900 tons of cargo to Mars

+Not considering the infrastructure needed to support the fuel depot

 # Mars Transport Simulation Model